-- If GSOFCT receives a written request for your camper(s) withdrawal at least five weeks prior to the start of the session, the remainder of the camp fee will be refunded. - If campers are sent home due to communicable illness or injury, a prorated refund due to medical exemption will be issued. - If a program is cancelled without an alternative, a full refund will be issued. - If the Council cancels in-person programming for summer 2024 due to Covid-19 or other communicable disease, registrants will receive a full refund.
+- If we receive a written request prior to June 1st the camp fee minus the deposit will be refunded. - If you transfer weeks after April 15th you will be responsible to pay the \$75 early registration fee for the new week. - If campers are sent home due to communicable illness or injury, a prorated refund due to medical exemption will be issued. - If a program is cancelled without an alternative, a full refund will be issued.